tera-toolbox/tera-toolbox/doc/mod/client-interface.md

 Using the game client interface, a module can query arbitrary data from the game's currently loaded DataCenter file, with multi-region support (even running game clients from multiple different regions in parallel), as follows:

 ### Example 1: Printing the name of each NPC that is spawned
 Note how the resulting node's attributes are accessed.
+As the query is performed on the game's loaded DataCenter file, the printed names are inherently localized to the language that the player has selected.
 ```js
 mod.hook('S_SPAWN_NPC', 11, event => {
     // Note: you can also use async/await here, obviously